 6. Information gathered by the Committee shows that detention has numerous effects on the health and personal integrity of migrants, including the onset of anxiety, depression and post-traumatic stress disorder.
 Those negative effects are the result of various factors, including the indeterminate duration of detention, the arbitrariness and uncertainty surrounding it, overcrowding, a lack of access to food, water and medical care, prolonged detention in solitary confinement, and deliberate physical and psychological abuse by State officials, private guards or other detainees.
 Such abuse includes torture, cruel, inhuman and degrading treatment and punishment, sexual violence, extortion and human trafficking for the purpose of labour exploitation, forced labour or slavery.

 7. Those factors have been aggravated in the context of the coronavirus disease (COVID-19) pandemic, which has posed an unprecedented challenge for States.
 The Committee is concerned that in the context of immigration detention, many of the detention facilities where migrants, asylum seekers, stateless persons and refugees are detained do not meet minimum sanitary requirements.
-People are held in overcrowded and unsanitary conditions, with limited or no access tohealth services.
+People are held in overcrowded and unsanitary conditions, with limited or no access to appropriate preventive measures or health services.
 The Committee notes with concern that there is a high risk that diseases such as COVID-19 are spreading among detainees.
 The situation has raised questions about the need to release detainees on the basis of their migration status and to implement alternative measures to reduce the risk of infection of COVID-19 and the potential spread of other diseases.

 8. The main objective of the present general comment is to provide guidance to States on fulfilling their obligations under the Convention in relation to the right to liberty and protection against arbitrary detention of migrant workers and members of their families, and other human rights obligations arising from the intersection of that right with other human rights.
 The present general comment also seeks to provide guidance to States on implementing the Global Compact, and to other stakeholders on implementing initiatives to promote and protect human rights and to monitor compliance thereof.